 Adjusting to the new rules requires preparation, and a proactive approach will help strata communities avoid issues and setbacks.
 Now is the time to review agreements, update policies and ensure compliance to prevent complications down the track.

-At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties, and we stay informed on the latest developments in strata legislation.
+At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties, and we specialise in compliance.

 Are you looking for a reliable strata manager?
 Our team provides outstanding service and clear communication.
 The goal of everything we do is simple: to make life easier for you.